simrenbasra/simys-blog/_posts/2024-10-21-trick_or_retreat_part1.md

 date: 2024-10-19
 ---

-Originally, I had another Halloween project in mind: Trick or Tweet.
+Originally, I had another Halloween project in mind: **Trick or Tweet**.
 The aim was to perform sentiment analysis on Halloween themed tweets collected using X’s API.
 Unfortunately, due to the limits of a basic account, I was unable to search and retrieve tweets using the API.
-This led me to brainstorm a new Halloween themed project, introducing Trick or ReTreat!
+This led me to brainstorm a new Halloween themed project, introducing **Trick or ReTreat**!

 <div style="text-align: center;">
   <img src="{{ site.baseurl }}/assets/trick-or-retreat/Halloween.png" alt="Halloween" style="max-width: 100%; height: auto; margin: 20px 0;">